waelantar/Spring-Boot-Multi-Datasource/README.md

 Also, remember to add the necessary annotations to your classes (@Entity, @Repository, @Service, @Controller, @Configuration).
 For entities, don't forget @Data, and use @Autowired when one class calls another.
 Ensure consistency between property names in your code and the application.properties file for successful connection.
 ## Contributing

 The main goal of this repository is to provide clear guidance without delving too deeply into the details.
-If you find any issues or have additional information to contribute, feel free to create an issue or fork the project.
+If you find any issues or have additional information to contribute, feel free to create an issue or fork the project and create you own branch.
 Submit a pull request, and I'll gladly review it.
 ## License

 This project is licensed under the MIT License.